 Best mod for the stock strap: AMVR Head Back Padding

-Not every Quest 2 owner wants to bother with installing a new strap, and may want to improve on their current strap rather than bother with something more drastic.
+Not every Quest 2 owner wants to bother installing a new strap and may want to improve on their current strap rather than bother with something more drastic.
 Enter AMVR, which made an oval-shaped soft TPU pad that acts as a weight distribution tool for the original cloth strap.
 The AMVR Head Pressure Balance Pad cups your skull, spreading the headset's pressure away from a single line to across the entire back of your head.

-Available in both black and white, this AMVR pad clips onto the stock strap in three locations (top and sides).
+Available in black and white, this AMVR pad clips onto the stock strap in three locations (top and sides).
 It should stay on securely but can be easily removed if you need to wash or wipe it.
 Weighing just over two ounces, it won't necessarily change the weight balance of your headset like an Elite Strap would.
-You'll need to spend more on a new strap to actually make it less front-heavy.
+Of course, you'll need to spend more on a new strap to actually make it less front-heavy.
 But this is a great budget option that won't rock the boat.

 - Improves the balance of the standard strap